azharxkhan/Sudoku-Solver/README.md

 - `sudoku_game.py`: Main game file containing the game logic.
 - `sudoku_solver.py`: That solves the suduko and returns the numbers.
-- `run_sudoku.sh`: Bash script to automate the setup and running of the game (Linux/macOS).
+- `sudoku_game.sh`: Bash script to automate the setup and running of the game (Linux/macOS).
 - `setup_sudoku.bat`: Windows batch script for setup and running the game.